-Subject: Price Prediction Software, Prediction Accuracy Evaluation, Deep Learning
+Subject: Price Prediction System, Prediction Accuracy Evaluation, Deep Learning

 Data Science areas: Feature Analysis, Estimators, Machine Learning

 Architectures: Linear Regression, Boosting Regressors, Deep Neural Networks

 Summary: A team of data scientists at MindCraft applied Machine Learning algorithms to create a universal E-commerce Price Prediction System (Real estate).
 Our model can apply to any product and be of great business value.
 The possible industries are E-commerce and Wholesale, Automotive, Real Estate, and even Artwork and Antiques.